Although Child Support Law is a Straightforward Issue in Divorce, it Remains a Point of Contention – Especially with the New Laws

 At Lawrence R. Surinak Ltd., we’ve been carefully handling these matters and disputes for over 35 years.
 Regardless of whether we’re representing the receiving or paying parent, we thoroughly calculate child support payments to come to an agreement that is fair for both parties.
 As such, you can look to our firm as your trusted partner, no matter your position in a divorce proceeding.

-So, What is Child Support and How is it Calculated in Illinois?
+So, What is Child Support and How is it Calculated?

 Child support is as it sounds: It is regular payments provided from one spouse to the spouse granted the majority of the parenting time (i.e. custody).

 However, the guidelines dictating the amount of child support are no longer as straightforward as they once were.
 The old child support law, which allocated support based on the number of children from the marriage, is no longer.
 This means that there aren’t any set percentages a parent has to pay for child support based upon the number of children from the marriage.
 For example, pursuant to the old child support law, this is how support was calculated: